psychemedia/storytelling-notes/fire-bird-vassiissa.md

 Twice he sank below the surface, borne round with the bubbles and foam of the boiling water.
 Then he leapt from the cauldron and stood before the Tzar and the Princess.
 He had become so beautiful a youth that all who saw cried aloud in wonder.

 "This is a miracle," says the Tzar.
-And the Tzar looked at the beautiful young archer, and thought of himself — of his age, of his bent back, and his grey beard, and his toothless gums. " I too will become beautiful," thinks he, and he rose from his throne and clambered into the cauldron, and was boiled to death in a moment.
+And the Tzar looked at the beautiful young archer, and thought of himself — of his age, of his bent back, and his grey beard, and his toothless gums.
+"I too will become beautiful," thinks he, and he rose from his throne and clambered into the cauldron, and was boiled to death in a moment.

 And the end of the story?
 They buried the Tzar, and made the young archer Tzar in his place.
 He married the Princess Vasilissa, and lived many years with her in love and good fellowship.
 And he built a golden stable for the horse of power and never forgot what he owed to him.